 Despite the overwhelming evidence that vacations make people happier and healthier, American workers are taking fewer and fewer days off.
-Some feel pressure to be at work 24/7, some don’t have the time and some simply can’t afford it.
-It’s probably because of these reasons that 42 percent of Americans didn’t take any vacation days in 2014, according to a survey by travel data platform Skift.
+Some feel pressure to be at work 24/7, especially now that working from home is so common.
+Lots of people don’t have the time to spend on themselves, and some simply can’t afford it.
+The US Travel Association study found that in 2018, “a record 768 million U.S. vacation days went unused.”

 A lot of people save money here and there by keeping a jar for spare change at the side of their bed or laundry room.
 But if you don’t usually carry around cash or prefer to use plastic, there are also credit card programs that offer similar money-saving features.
 Aj Saleem, academic director at Suprex private tutoring, said his credit card’s program for saving change works best for him.